 But BullGuard’s VPN is only available as a separate purchase, so you could just purchase a subscription to a standalone VPN like ExpressVPN for a similar price and get access to better features.

 Is BullGuard good for macOS and iOS?

 Not really.
 BullGuard offers a weak macOS antivirus scanner and no iOS security software whatsoever.

-No. However, BullGuard does offer a 30-day money back guarantee on all of their antivirus packages, so you can try out one of their internet security packages risk free.
+No. However, BullGuard does offer a 30-day money-back guarantee on all of its antivirus packages.

-That said, BullGuard’s Mobile Security is one of the better free Android antiviruses on the market.
-It offers powerful protections for free, and users that upgrade also get access to Mobile Security Premium’s parental controls, which I found really useful for keeping track of my teenage son.
+That said, BullGuard’s Mobile Security is one of the best free Android antiviruses on the market.
+It offers robust protections for free, including virus scanning, anti-theft, and Wi-Fi monitoring.